C.J. Cron Player Props: Rockies vs. Cardinals

 C.J.
 Cron At The Plate

-- Cron has eight hits, which leads Colorado hitters this season, while batting .258 with five extra-base hits.
+- Cron leads Colorado in total hits (nine) this season while batting .257 with five extra-base hits.

-- Among qualified hitters in baseball, his batting average ranks 97th, his on-base percentage ranks 133rd, and he is 24th in the league in slugging.
+- He ranks 101st in batting average, 135th in on base percentage, and 34th in slugging among qualified hitters in MLB action.

-- Cron has gotten a hit in four of eight games this season (50.0%), with multiple hits twice.
+- This season, Cron has totaled at least one hit in five of nine games (55.6%), and had multiple hits twice.

-- In eight games played this year, he has hit a homer in two of them.
+- In nine games played this year, he has hit a homer in two of them.

 - In two games this year, Cron has driven in a run, and in both of those games he had multiple runs batted in.